equinor/mad/apps/docs/docs/mad-navigation/3-usage.md

 # Usage

 If you want to add custom sub-headers to your navigation system, you first have to create custom navigator-creator functions.
-You can do so with `createBottomTabNavigatorFactory` and `createNativeStackNavigatorFactory`.
+You can do so with `createBottomTabNavigatorFactory`, `createNativeStackNavigatorFactory` and `createStackNavigatorFactory`.

 Step 1: Create your custom sub-header: